DamianMac/damianmac.github.io/hireme.md

 I'm happy to go down either of two paths.

 A CTO / Head of Engineering type position where I'd be building a team or capability and responsible for software architecture.
-Particularly in a SaaS type app where we can get close to the customers and where real agile matters, iterating quickly and gathering feedback.
+I'm particularly in a SaaS type app where we can get close to the customers and where real agile matters: iterating quickly and gathering feedback.

 Or consulting, if you're a consulting company looking to build a practice in the above areas I can help with that.